 Ingredients for Homemade Praline Popcorn

-- Popcorn kernels: High-quality kernels, preferably organic, for the best flavor and texture.
+- Popcorn kernels: high-quality kernels , preferably organic , for best flavor and texture .

-- Brown sugar: This will provide the sweetness and a slight chew from its molasses content.
+- Brown sugar: gives sweetness and a bit of chew .

-- Optional ingredients: Add-ins like chopped nuts, vanilla extract, or spices for extra flavor.
+- Optional: chopped nuts , vanilla extract or spices for extra taste .

 Detailed Praline Popcorn Recipe